-The Harvard Medical School Master of Medical Sciences in Global Health Delivery (MMSc-GHD) program provides training in management, program design, and research that students need to become leaders in the emerging field of global health delivery.
+The Harvard Medical School Master of Medical Sciences in Global Health Delivery (MMSc-GHD) program provides training in research, program design, and management that students need to become leaders in the emerging field of global health delivery.
 The degree-granting program offers a rigorous cross-university curriculum focused on developing the tools needed to perform social and delivery science and policy research in resource-limited settings.
-The core component of the MMSc-GHD, is a field-based mentored research project in global health, culminating in a master's thesis.
+The core component of the MMSc-GHD is a field-based mentored research project in global health culminating in a master's thesis.

 The MMSc-GHD program connects students with faculty who are leaders in global health and prepares students with the necessary tools to implement projects and programs and to launch productive, fulfilling and successful careers in global health.